How Much Will You Save on Groceries by Joining a Warehouse Club?

 The figure below indicates how much warehouse stores could save you.
 Since the warehouse stores stocked so few items in the sizes of our basic market basket, we looked for items of any size, so long as they were the same brands.
 We then used unit prices (for example, price per pound) to calculate the warehouse stores’ prices for amounts specified in the market basket.
 After this adjustment, we compared the prices of items at the warehouse stores with prices for the same brands at several other stores.
 Bear in mind that this is not an “apples-to-apples” comparison—the sizes of the items priced at the warehouse stores were usually larger than the sizes of the items priced at the other stores—so the warehouse stores enjoy an advantage in such a comparison.

 The three warehouse clubs all offer significant savings for most shoppers.
-Costco, for example, beat Safeway’s prices by a whopping 34 percent.
-And compared to Safeway, the savings were about 33 percent at Sam’s Club and 26 percent at BJ’s.
-While Costco and Sam’s Club offered significant savings compared to even the lowest-priced local grocery store options, shopping at BJ’s won’t net you savings compared to what you’d pay at PriceRite or Walmart.
+Costco, for example, beat Safeway’s prices by a whopping 39 percent.
+And compared to Safeway, the savings were about 35 percent at Sam’s Club and BJ’s.

 In addition to having low prices, Costco received very high customer ratings for the quality of its meat and above-average scores for produce quality and overall quality.
 (BJ’s and Sam’s Club’s ratings were considerably lower than Costco’s.)

 While the warehouse clubs offered significant savings compared to prices offered at grocery stores, these savings perhaps aren’t enough to justify paying the clubs’ annual membership fees if you don’t use them often.
 And if half of what you buy is wasted due to spoilage, you won’t save by buying in bulk.